 Postman is an API platform for developers to design, build, test, and iterate their APIs.

-You can use Postman’s API documentation tool to generate machine-readable documentation for your API and keep it up to date.
+You can use Postman’s API documentation tool to generate machine-readable documentation for your API and keep it current.

 Postman pulls sample requests, headers, code snippets, and more to populate the documentation with dynamic examples and machine-readable instructions.
 It also updates documentation when you make changes to your collection.